Mike Granelli: Basketball

 While continuing his soccer tenure at Saint Peter's, Granelli became their women's basketball coach in 1972 as a part-time employee.
 As part of the AIAW, his team reached the second round of the 1980 AIAW National Division II Basketball Championship.
-Between 1982 to 2002, Granelli and Saint Peter's won the MAAC women's basketball tournament nine times and participated in seven NCAA Division I women's basketball tournaments.
-During this time period, Granelli became a full-time employee in 1997 for Saint Peters.
+In 1982, Saint Peter's left the AIAW and joined the NCAA.
+Leading up to 2002, Granelli and Saint Peter's won the MAAC women's basketball tournament nine times and participated in seven NCAA Division I women's basketball tournaments.
+During this time period, Granelli became a full-time employee in 1997 for Saint Peter's.

 As part of the Women's National Invitation Tournament, Saint Peter's and Granelli played in the first round of the 2003 preseason event.
 In January 2004, he was "the third coach to reach 600 wins at one school" for NCAA women's basketball teams.
 Granelli was the only man to have 600 women's basketball wins before Andy Landers reached this record the following month.
 That year, Granelli stepped down from his coaching position in September 2004.
 At the time, Granelli had 607 wins and 249 losses in women's basketball.

 Awards and honors

-As part of the Metro Atlantic Athletic Conference for women's basketball teams, Granelli was named Coach of the Year four times and Co-Coach of the Year once between 1982 to 1997.
+As part of the Metro Atlantic Athletic Conference for women's basketball teams, Granelli was named Coach of the Year four times and Co-Coach of the Year once between 1982 and 1999.
 For the MAAC, Granelli joined their Honor Holl in 2013.
-In 2020, Granelli was named as part of their 40th Anniversary Women’s Basketball Team.
+In 2020, Granelli was named as part of their 40th Anniversary Women's Basketball Team.
 During this time period, Granelli became part of a hall of fame for Saint Peter's in 1989.

-Between 1996 to 2002, Granelli was a three-time Division I Women's Coach of the Year recipient from the Metropolitan Basketball Writers Association.
+Between 1996 and 2002, Granelli was a three-time Division I Women's Coach of the Year recipient from the Metropolitan Basketball Writers Association.
 From the New Jersey Sports Writers Association, he was chosen as their Coaching Legend for 2001.
 In 2009, Granelli was one of the recipients of the Distinguished Service Award by the MBWA.
 Granelli was chosen as one of the best New Jersey coaches for college basketball by the Herald News in 2021.